BenFradella/BigBrother-server/README.md

 # Big Brother Server Application

 Server is set up to send and recieve data as bytes right now.
+In examples bytes are represented similarly to Python: b"some text"

 # Sending location data from BigBrother to the server:
 *  convert the latitude and longitude from floating point numbers to strings.